Georgian Bay Applekings: 2024-25 Applekings season

 Georgian Bay saw an improvement in the regular season, earning a 9-9-2 record for 20 points and seventh place in the OEHL.
 The club qualified for the J. F. Paxton Trophy playoffs for the first time in franchise history.

 During the season, Mackenzie Fleming led the team in scoring, as he recorded nine goals and 30 points, placing him ninth in the league for the most points.
 Evan Buehler led the team with 12 goals.
 In goal, Allan Menary started 19 of the Applekings games, posting a 9-8-2 record with a 4.05 GAA.
 His nine wins ranked third in the league.

 In the post-season, the Applekings were swept by the Seaforth Centenaires in four games in the Paxton Trophy quarter-finals.
 Austin Ulett had a team high four points in the series.

+2025-26 Applekings season

+The Applekings set a franchise record for wins and points in a season during the 2025–26 season, as the club finished with a record of 11–9–0, earning 22 points and 6th place in the North Division.

+Mackenzie Fleming led the team with 19 goals, which placed him tied for third in league scoring.
+Fleming also recorded a team-high 46 points, placing him fifth in OEHL scoring.
+In goal, Allan Menary posted a record of 8-4-0 with a 4.77 GAA.
+His eight victories ranked him in a tie for fifth in the league.

+In the post-season, the Applekings were swept by the Elmvale Harvesters in the North Division quarter-finals.
+Mackenzie Fleming scored a team-high three goals and nine points in four games.